menu

 People

 In addition, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the Sunset Hill neighborhood.
-This neighborhood is uniquely immersed with more "urban sophisticates" than 99.5% of neighborhoods across the country.
+This neighborhood is uniquely immersed with more "urban sophisticates" than 99.2% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the Sunset Hill neighborhood.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for college students.

 Modes of Transportation

-Also, if your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
-With 4.2% of residents in the Sunset Hill neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 97.5% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.
+Finally, if your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
+With 2.9% of residents in the Sunset Hill neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 95.8% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.

 Occupations